A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Vik in March

 On our way to Vik, we encountered Skógafoss.
 I say encountered because we didn’t plan for it.
 We just saw it from the road and had to stop.
 We also had the great idea of climbing a trail that gives you a view from the top of the waterfall.
-If you didn’t notice, by a great idea I mean not a great idea.
-It was windy, cold and I almost lost my glasses.
-To make things worse, once we reached the top, I had a terrible ear pain that lasted an eternal 10 minutes.
+If you didn’t notice, by a great idea, I mean not a great idea.
+It was windy and cold, and I almost lost my glasses.
+To make things worse, once we reached the top, I had terrible ear pain that lasted an eternal 10 minutes.

 Skogafoss March